sudeepmanasali/pando-contract-app/README.md

 status counts:
-success : Number of records saved into database failed : Number of records not saved into database overLappingCount & failedCount : Indicatesthe reason why the records were not saved into database
+success : Number of records saved into database failed : Number of records not saved into database invalidInput & failedCount : Indicates the reason why the records were not saved into database (overlapping, invalid date)

 **System Design Data Flow**
 ![image](https://github.com/user-attachments/assets/943315d7-4bb4-4194-98b9-6751614cd909)